This is the Consumer Version.

-Less common causes include disorders that cause generalized body swelling, particularly a type of kidney disease called nephrotic syndrome (see page Nephrotic Syndrome), bacterial infection of the skin of the eyelids and around the eyes (preseptal or periorbital cellulitis—see page Infections of the Orbit (Preseptal Cellulitis; Orbital Cellulitis)), chronic inflammation of the eyelid margins (blepharitis—see page Blepharitis), and underactive thyroid gland (hypothyroidism—see page Hypothyroidism).
+Less common causes include disorders that cause generalized body swelling, particularly a type of kidney disease called nephrotic syndrome (see Nephrotic Syndrome), bacterial infection of the skin of the eyelids and around the eyes (preseptal or periorbital cellulitis—see Preseptal Cellulitis), chronic inflammation of the eyelid margins (blepharitis—see Blepharitis), and underactive thyroid gland (hypothyroidism—see Hypothyroidism).
 An overactive thyroid gland can cause bulging eyeballs but does not cause swollen eyelids.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.